Jiah-design/Jiah-design.github.io/README.md

 ## Projects and Labs

+Click on the project title to be directed to a more detailed page on the specific project or lab.

 ### [Project 1](https://jiah-design.github.io/cit281-p1/)

 Using the command line interface (CLI) to create a number of folders and displaying the folders in a tree-like structure